jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 By default the proxy will be configured using all namespaces from the Kubernetes cluster.
 Use `--watch-namespace` with the name of a namespace to watch and build the configuration of a single namespace.

+You may also want to use `--force-namespace-isolation` to completely disallow referencing secrets, configmaps or the default backend service located in a different namespace than specified with `--watch-namespace`.